Frequently Asked Questions

 The peregrine is used to bleak conditions in its usual mountain or sea-cliff habitat and cold winds don't affect them and the chicks are always brooded when small if the weather is cold.
 Very little rain falls from the north in the UK so it is the driest aspect to put the tray.
 The big danger is from the heat of the sun, and the rain that in the UK comes from the west.
 When the chicks are old enough not to need brooding, they can become over-heated very quickly in the afternoon sun, and the westerly showers can also soak them.
 The north and east are therefore always the preferred natural sites peregrines choose, and we try to mimic that with the nest tray.

 Are the adult birds the same size?

-- No. As is the case with most raptors, the male is around one third smaller than the female and is called a Tiercel, from the Latin tertius, meaning a third.
+No. As is the case with most raptors, the male is around one third smaller than the female and is called a Tiercel, from the Latin tertius, meaning a third.
+The female is a Falcon.
 There are a number of reasons for the size difference – the larger size of the female makes it easier for her to cover the eggs when incubating and makes her more threatening to preditors.
 The smaller size of the male means he is more agile when hunting prey.

 I have seen peregrines in my garden